dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 ____

 The Internet Computer blockchain is accessible via an API that is available at [https://icp-api.io/api/v2](https://icp-api.io/api/v2).
 Smart contracts are able to define their own API's using the Candid Interface Declaration Language (IDL), and they will respond to calls through the public API.
+The JavaScript agent will abstract this api for you, but you can always check the unerlying interface [here](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call-overview).

 The IC supports two types of calls - `queries` and `updates`.
 Queries are fast and cannot change state.
 Updates go through consensus, and will take around 2-4 seconds to complete.